Charone Peake: 2017

-Peake entered training camp competing for one of the starting wide receiver jobs after the departures of Brandon Marshall and Eric Decker on free agency.
-He competed against Robby Anderson, ArDarius Stewart, Chad Hansen, Myles White, and Frank Hammond.
+Peake entered training camp competing for one of the starting wide receiver jobs after the departures of Brandon Marshall and Decker on free agency.
+He competed against Anderson, ArDarius Stewart, Chad Hansen, Myles White, and Frank Hammond.
 Head coach Todd Bowles named him the Jets' fourth wide receiver on the depth chart after they traded the Seattle Seahawks for Jermaine Kearse and signed Jeremy Kerley.

-On September 24, 2017, Peake suffered an ankle.injury during the New York Jets' 20-6 victory over the Miami Dolphins.
-On September 27, 2017, the New York Jets placed Peake on injured/reserve.
+On September 24, 2017, Peake suffered an ankle.injury during the Jets' 20–6 victory over the Dolphins.
+On September 27, 2017, the Jets placed Peake on injured reserve.

 On August 31, 2019, Peake was released by the Jets.

 Jacksonville Jaguars

-On January 2, 2020, Peake signed a reserve/future contract with the Jacksonville Jaguars.
+On January 2, 2020, Peake signed a reserve/future contract with the Jaguars.
 He was released on April 27, 2020.

 Saskatchewan Roughriders

-Peake signed with the Saskatchewan Roughriders on January 8, 2021.
+Peake signed with the Saskatchewan Roughriders of the Canadian Football League (CFL) on January 8, 2021.
 He was released among the final training camp cuts on July 30, 2021.

 Ottawa Redblacks

-On August 2, 2021, it was announced that Peake had signed with the Ottawa Redblacks.
+On August 2, 2021, it was announced that Peake had signed with the Ottawa Redblacks of the CFL.
+He was released on February 14, 2023.